Bridges

 GraphQLBridge

+This bridge enables using GraphQL schema types as uniforms forms.
+This saves you from not having to rewrite the form schema in your code.
 As a trade-off, you have to write the validator from scratch.
-In some cases, it might be easier to rewrite the schema and use, for example, JSONSchemaBridge
+In some cases, it might be easier to rewrite the schema and use, for example, JSONSchemaBridge with ajv.
+If only a simple or no validation is needed, this bridge is perfectly suited to work with GraphQL schemas.

-The constructor accepts three arguments:
+The constructor accepts these arguments:

-can be any type parsed and extracted from a GraphQL schema.validator: (model: Record<string, any>) => any
+• schema: GraphQLType can be any type parsed and extracted from a GraphQL schema.

-a custom validator function that should return a falsy value if no errors are present or information about errors in the model as described in the custom bridge section.extras: Record<string, any> = {}
+• validator: (model: Record<string, unknown>) => any a custom validator function that should return a falsy value if no errors are present or information about errors in the model as described in the custom bridge section.

-used to extend the schema generated from GraphQL type with extra field configuration.
+• extras: Record<string, unknown> = {} used to extend the schema generated from GraphQL type with extra field configuration.

 Code example